 - Integration

 - Quadrature

 - Interpolatory Quadrature

 - Product Rules

-- 5 SMOLYAK QUADRATURE
+- SMOLYAK QUADRATURE

-- Routines for DAKOTA
+- Sparse Grid Software

 - Conclusion

 Sergey Smolyak (1963) added low order grids together.

 Each of his combined "sparse grids":

 - had the same asymptotic accuracy as a product grid. - was a subset of the points of the product grid. - used far fewer points.